ualiangzhang/ualiangzhang.github.io/_pages/training.md

 ---

 {% include base_path %}
+* 12/2024 **Introduction to Clinical Data**
+  * Stanford University on Coursera  (verify: LGDT57D22K7C)
+  * How to apply a framework for medical data mining
+  * How to make use of data that may be inaccurate in systematic ways
+  * Ethical use of data in healthcare decisions
+  * What makes a good research question and how to construct a data mining workflow answer it

 * 12/2024 **Introduction to Healthcare**
   * Stanford University on Coursera  (verify: LMHFU2D6ZIUB)
   * The major challenges of the U.S.healthcare system